MiguelPelegrina/java_school_online_store_documentation/docs/system_architecture.md

 ### 6. Documentation

 Documentation serves as the compass that guides developers, stakeholders, and other contributors through development.
 It encompasses two essential facets: the overarching technical specification document and the detailed API documentation.
+Both are online and hosted on GitHub.

 #### 6.1.
 Technical Specification Document

-- MkDocs is the chosen tool for the creation and upkeep of the technical specification document.
+- MkDocs is the chosen tool for the creation and upkeep of this technical specification document.
 Its simplicity and versatility empower developers to structure and organize documentation in a coherent manner.

 #### 6.2.
 API documentation